enggabhishek/VirtualClassroom/README.md

 7. ### Teacher.java
    - This Java class defines a Data Transfer Object (DTO) for a teacher with fields representing personal information and methods for setting/getting them.

+## Service:
+1. ### LoginService.java
+   - This Java class implements various methods for user registration, login, friend requests, image handling, and data validation.

+## Util:
+1. ### Encryption.java
+   - The Java class "Encryption" provides a method to hash byte arrays using SHA-256 algorithm for secure password storage.

+## Controller:
+1. ### enggabhishek/VirtualClassroom/src/main/java/com/abhi/project/DecisionController.java
+   - This Java class is a Spring MVC controller for handling decision-related requests, utilizing a 'LoginService' class for processing and managing session scope.

+2. ### enggabhishek/VirtualClassroom/src/main/java/com/abhi/project/DisplayImage.java
+   - This Java class is a Spring MVC controller that serves an image file in response to an HTTP GET request.

+4. ### enggabhishek/VirtualClassroom/src/main/java/com/abhi/project/FileController.java
+   - This Java class is a Spring MVC controller handling file uploads, validating them, and saving to a specified location.

+6. ### enggabhishek/VirtualClassroom/src/main/java/com/abhi/project/FileValidator.java
+   - This Java class is a Spring Validator for UploadedFile, ensuring a non-empty file is selected during form submission.

+8.
+9. fgfg
+10. g
+11.
+12.